diogoca/DsAlgorithms/README.md

 ## Notes
 * On DsAlgorithms\Ds\DsList namespace I'm not using List as name once that's a PHP reserved word
-* On DsAlgorithms\Ds\DsList\ArrayList I'm using \SplFixedArray once that on PHP I can't create an array with fixed size
+* I'm using \SplFixedArray once that on PHP I can't create an array with fixed size

 ## License
 [MIT license](https://opensource.org/licenses/MIT)